-Mathematics at A/ AS level is a course worth studying in its own right.
-It is challenging but interesting.
+Mathematics at A level is challenging but interesting.
 It builds on work you will have met at GCSE but also involves new concepts that some of the greatest minds of the millennium have produced.

 A level Mathematics is a much sought after qualification for entry to a wide variety of full-time courses in Higher Education.
 For example: Economics, Medicine, Architecture, Engineering, Accountancy, Teaching, Environmental Studies, Computing, Physics, Chemistry, Actuarial Science and many more.